The IAS Graduate Office provides advising to all currently enrolled students in the Cultural Studies and Policy Studies programs.

 Kate comes to UW Bothell with a background in enrollment management, student advising, study abroad leadership and administration, and teaching.
 Kate holds a M.A. in International Education from SIT Graduate Institute and a B.A. in Anthropology from Connecticut College.
 Contact Kate

-As Graduate Staff Assistant, Nate assists the IAS graduate office with program promotion, student recruitment, and administrative support.
+As Graduate Staff Assistant, Sofia assists the IAS graduate office with program promotion, student recruitment, and administrative support.

 As Cultural Studies Librarian, Jackie assists students in conducting research and literature reviews for course assignments and capstone projects.
 She works with students both in the classroom and on a one-to-one basis.